Aashish0330/Dice-game/README.md

 # pig-game
- A simple dice game developed using HTML,CSS and Javascript.
+ A simple dice game developed using DOM Manipulation.